Find My Cancer Drug

-There are a number of things you can do to manage the side effects of carfilzomib.
+There are a number of things you can do to manage the side effects of Carfilzomib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
 Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection: